Nikhil2408/Analysis-of-the-uptime-and-downtime-of-a-website-and-comparing-with-Cloud-SLAs-for-Violation/README.md

    2. <b> Customer-level SLA: </b> covering all SLM issues relevant to the particular customer group, regardless of the services being used.

    3. <b> Service-level SLA: </b> covering all SLM issue relevant to the specific services, in relation to this specific customer group.

+<h3> 2.8 MACHINE LEARNING </h3>

+Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
+It is seen as a subset of artificial intelligence.
+Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so.
+Machine learning algorithms are used in a wide variety of applications, such as e-mail filtering and computer vision, where it is difficult or infeasible to develop conventional algorithms to perform the needed tasks.

+Machine learning is closely related to computational statistics, which focuses on making predictions using computers.
+The study of mathematical optimization delivers methods, theory and application domains to the field of machine learning.
+Data Mining is a related field of study, focusing on exploratory analysis through unsupervised learning.
+In its application across business problems, machine learning is also referred to as predictive analytics.

+Machine learning involves computers discovering how they can perform tasks without being explicitly programmed to do so.
+For simple tasks assigned to computers, it is possible to program algorithms telling the machine how to execute all steps required to solve the problem at hand; on the computer's part, no learning is needed.
+For more advanced tasks, it can be challenging for a human to manually create the needed algorithms.
+In practice, it can turn out to be more effective to help the machine develop its own algorithm, rather than have human programmers specify every needed step.

+The discipline of machine learning employs various approaches to help computers learn to accomplish tasks where no fully satisfactory algorithm is available.
+In cases where vast numbers of potential answers exist, one approach is to label some of the correct answers as valid.
+This can then be used as training data for the computer to improve the algorithm(s) it uses to determine correct answers.
+For example, to train a system for the task of digital character recognition, the MNIST dataset has often been used.

+<h3> 2.9 MACHINE LEARNING APPROACHES </h3>

+Early classifications for machine learning approaches sometimes divided them into three broad categories, depending on the nature of the "signal" or "feedback" available to the learning system.
+These are:-

+<b> Supervised Learning:</b> The computer is presented with example inputs and their desired outputs, given by a "teacher", and the goal is to learn a general rule that maps inputs to outputs.

+<b>Unsupervised learning:</b> No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
+Unsupervised learning can be a goal in itself (discovering hidden patterns in data) or a means towards an end (feature learning).

+<b> Reinforcement learning:</b> A computer program interacts with a dynamic environment in which it must perform a certain goal (such as driving a vehicle or playing a game against an opponent) as it navigates its problem space, the program is provided feedback that's analogous to rewards, which it tries to maximize.

+Other approaches or processes have since developed that don't fit neatly into this three-fold categorization, and sometimes more than one is used by the same machine learning system.
+For example topic modeling, dimensionality reduction or meta learning.
+As of 2020, deep learning had become the dominant approach for much ongoing work in the field of machine learning.